Paula Ormaechea: 2012

 Ormaechea began new season at the Sydney International where she lost in the second round of qualifying to 13th seed Vania King.
 Following this loss, she headed to Melbourne for the Australian Open where she qualified for her first Grand Slam main draw beating seventh seed CoCo Vandeweghe, Hsieh Su-wei, and 19th seed Yvonne Meusburger.
 In the first round of the main draw, she overcame Simona Halep in three sets.
 In the second round, however, she was sent crashing out by eighth seed Agnieszka Radwańska, in straight sets.
 Due to her strong beginning of the new season, her ranking peaked at over No. 140 for the first time.

+2013: French Open 3rd round, top 100 and new career-high rankings

+She made her debut in the top 100 on 10 June 2013, at world No. 81, following the 2013 French Open where she reached the third round.

+She reached a career-high of No. 59, on 21 October 2013.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.

 Singles

-Current after the 2023 Australian Open.
+Current through the 2023 Charleston Open.